IDMNYU/DM-GY-6063-A-Creative-Coding-F26/README.md

 We will have active discussions in class each week about these readings, and each of you will be expected to lead the conversation on a few weeks with a question or insight.

-### Projects
+### Final Project

-There will be a few multi-week projects throughout the semester.

-The content of these projects are largely up to you to define, but the projects should demonstrate significant mastery over the technical concepts discussed in class.
+Your final project will have you revisiting an earlier homework assignment and polishing, bringing it to the 'next level' you will have a few wweks to work on this at the end of the semester.

 ### Participation